ChrisWhealy/parse-sap-odata-demo/README.md

 <entry m:etag="W/"datetime'2023-08-31T01%3A00%3A06.0000000'"">
 ```

-The extra `"W/` characters at the start and the extra `"` character at the end are invalid XML and may cause an XML parser to throws its toys out of the pram.
+The extra `"W/` characters at the start and the extra `"` character at the end are invalid XML and may cause an XML parser to throw its toys out of the pram.
 So, before parsing the raw string containing this XML, such invalid values are checked for and removed.

-In this case, the `m:etag` value is sanitised to:
+In this case, the above `m:etag` value is sanitised to:

 ```xml
 <entry m:etag="datetime'2023-08-31T01%3A00%3A06.0000000'">